 Dr. Marignani is the lead on an new initiative that is creating pipelines to precision medicine for improving high mortality cancer outcomes.
-By bringing together 15 scientists from various fundamental research disciplines, P2P is focused on improving the lives of people living with cancer.
+By bringing together approximately two dozen scientists and clinicians from various fundamental research disciplines, P2P is focused on improving the lives of people living with cancer.

-Demographics: P2P is comprised of 6 early career investigators (ECI), 5 mid-career investigators (MCI) and 4 senior career investigators (SCI).
-30% of P2P are women.
+Demographics: P2P is comprised of 10 early career investigators (ECI), 8 mid-career investigators (MCI) and 4 senior career investigators (SCI).
+41% of P2P are female.
 P2P members have a long standing dedication to cancer research that goes beyond the use of cancer cell lines.
 We are passionate about improving the lives of people with cancer and we firmly believe that at this moment in time the technology is primed for action.

 Historically, biomedical research was unidirectional, from lab to bench; every single drug and/or therapy used in the treatment of cancers was born from fundamental research laboratories dating back to early days of molecular biology.
 This model served us well, since treatments based on a few biomarkers did indeed improve survivorship, but certain cancers remain untreatable even today or have a high rate of recurrence.
 We have been working towards the creation of a precision medicine bidirectional pipeline that brings together stakeholders; scientists, patients, healthcare providers and clinicians.
 Our goal is to conduct molecular analytics on an individual’s cancer that will identify unique barcodes for that individual’s cancer.
 With these data in hand, we will be better positioned to develop precise treatments tailored for an individual’s unique cancer.
 P2P has expertise in genomics, proteomics, epigenomics, metabolomics, immunology, signalling networks, gene-editing of animals to develop human cancers, and bioinformatics.